 Beef Tenderloin Tips Salad with Lemon Garlic Ghee

-What’s better than fresh tomatoes, grilled seasonal veggies and perfectly cooked steak on a bed of cool greens?
+From @healthyhappyrealcf: What’s better than fresh tomatoes, grilled seasonal veggies and perfectly cooked steak on a bed of cool greens?
 It’s completely representative of this shoulder season of summer moving into fall.
 It’s also an incredibly quick weekday meal since the tenderloin tips take less than 10 minutes to cook to medium rare!
 Best of all for everyone following Whole30 in September, it is completely compatible!

 To celebrate these still-warm days, I chose to use my Blackstone to cook the tenderloin tips but feel free to make these on a grill, under the broiler or just sauté in a large cast iron skillet.
 If you are using any method other than the skillet, I recommend threading onto skewers simply to make turning easier.

 I find that marinades keep meat from browning, so I steer clear and instead only use dry seasonings.
 My go-to spice blend is what I call Magic Salt with only sea salt, pepper and granulated garlic (learn how to make your own Magic Salt).

 4-5 Tbsp.
 Magic Salt (enough to completely cover all the tenderloin tips)

 1 Tbsp. finely chopped green onion tops (or chives)

 1 tsp. red pepper flakes (optional or vary amount to your preferred spice level)